Kajukenbo: Kajukenbo Association of America

 In 1967 Charles Gaylord, along with other Kajukenbo practitioners Aleju Reyes, Joe Halbuna, Tony Ramos, John Ramos and Al Dacascos formed the Kajukenbo Association of America (KAA.)
 The KAA organization lasted until the early 1970s, but it was brought back in 1980 under the leadership of Charles Gaylord.
 Fifteen years later in September 1995, the KAA's black belts promoted Charles Gaylord to the honorary rank of 10th degree black belt.
 Grandmaster Gaylord's traditional Kajukenbo curriculum continues to be taught by his chief instructors who operate Kajukenbo schools in Hawaii and other parts of the United States and the world, including countries like Japan.

 World Wide Kajukenbo Federation

 The World Wide Kajukenbo Federation is headed by Senior Grandmaster Hemenes, along with an executive board of Prof Alsarraf in Kuwait, Senior Grandmaster Robert New in Hawaii and Grandmaster Jimmy Willis in the USA.
-The World Wide Kajukenbo Federation is a highly progressive form of Kajukenbo that promotes not just self defence, street combatives training but has also produced champions in forms & points fighting and also trains MMA & Sanda competitors.
+The World Wide Kajukenbo Federation is a form of Kajukenbo that claims to not just promote self defence and street combatives training, but that it has also produced champions in forms & points fighting and also trains MMA & Sanda competitors.

 Hemenes' legitimacy has often been questioned, as his 8th degree promotion was given by someone with no more than an honorary Kajukenbo rank, and his 9th degree/grandmastership promotion was headed by a man who had been kicked out of Kajukenbo decades earlier due to alleged crimes.